chief/projecteuler/README.md

-# euler
+# projecteuler

-A Clojure library designed to ... well, that part is up to you.
+A simple Clojure library designed to solve some problems from projecteuler

 ## Usage

-FIXME
+(coming soon)

 ## License

-Copyright © 2013 FIXME

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Eclipse Public License, the same as Clojure.